-With over a thousand years of human settlement, New Zealand has a colourful and dramatic history, dominated by the relationship between Maori and Pakeha making it a perfect holiday destination.
-Stunning landscapes, lush vegetation, and unique wildlife make New Zealand a paradise for nature lovers.
+With over a thousand years of human settlement, the country has a colourful and dramatic history, dominated by the relationship between Maori and Pakeha making it a perfect holiday destination.
+Stunning landscapes, lush vegetation, and unique wildlife make it a paradise for nature lovers.

 New Zealand’s spectacularly beautiful landscape includes vast mountain chains, steaming volcanoes, sweeping coastlines, deeply indented fiords and lush rainforests.
-Comparable in size and or shape to Great Britain, Colorado or Japan, New Zealand has a population of only 3.8 million – making it one of the world’s least crowded countries.
-It is a haven for those seeking peace, rejuvenation and relaxation as well as a playground for thrill seekers and adventurers.
+Comparable in size and or shape to Great Britain, Colorado or Japan, the country has a population of only 3.8 million – making it one of the world’s least crowded countries.
+It is a haven for those seeking peace, rejuvenation and relaxation as well as a playground for thrill-seekers and adventurers.

 Restaurants & Foods in New Zealand

 New Zealand’s ‘Pacific Rim’ cuisine style takes its inspiration from regions and countries such as Europe, Thailand, Malaysia, Indonesia, Polynesia, Japan and Vietnam.
 This unique blend of influences has created a mouth-watering range of flavours and food available from cafes and restaurants nationwide.
-For dishes that have a distinctly New Zealand style look out for lamb, pork and venison; salmon, crayfish, Bluff oysters, paua (abalone), mussels and scallops; kumara (sweet potato); kiwifruit and tamarillo; and pavlova, our national dessert.
+For dishes that have a distinct style lookout for lamb, pork and venison; salmon, crayfish, Bluff oysters, paua (abalone), mussels and scallops; kumara (sweet potato); kiwifruit and tamarillo; and pavlova, our national dessert.

 Hotels and restaurants in New Zealand do not add service charges to their bills.
 While the main centres support a few elegant, silver-service restaurants, the trend is towards more relaxed cafe-bar dining.
 There is a wide variety of international food available including Japanese, Indian, Halal, Italian, Mexican, Chinese, Malaysian, and Thai.
-There are more than 900 Asian restaurants throughout New Zealand.
+There are more than 900 Asian restaurants throughout the country.

 Qualmark is New Zealand’s quality rating system for accommodation.
 Properties displaying the Qualmark sign are visited annually by professionally trained assessors.